mpilosov/home/content/contact.md

  # get in touch
 Let’s work together!

-Here are a few of my favorite things:

-- optimizing experiments constrained by limited resources
-- training others in developing and sharing software
-- making computational results reproducible and easily accessible
-- creating beautiful and informative data visualizations
-- using math, physics, or data to make dynamic and interactive art

-Need me to teach a workshop, consult on projects, build a software products or something else?
+Need me to teach a workshop?
+Help improve your developer experience (both cloud and workstation)?
+Modernize your Python packaging process?
+Build a software products?
+_Something else?_

 {{< rawhtml >}}
 <form